 An acoustic cocktail mixed by the masters: saxophonist Phil Woods, pianist Cedar Walton, and trombonist Steve Turre.
 Real club jazz -- shaken, stirred, and captured live at Dizzy's Club Coca-Cola.
 Wendell Pierce hosts.

 From its start in 1952, The Modern Jazz Quartet had a cool, understated style that belied its complexity.
 Pianist John Lewis, vibraphonist Milt Jackson, bassist Ray Brown, and drummer Kenny Clarke combined classical music structures with the deep swing of jazz.
 Our quartet - drummer Lewis Nash, pianist Kenny Barron, bassist Peter Washington, and vibraphonist Steve Nelson - honors the late modern masters.
 Wendell Pierce hosts.

 When it comes to purchasing new software, many organizations do so to increase efficiency, save time, and reduce costs.
 This is particularly true of nonprofits, which often have limited staff and busy schedules.
 However, what many non-profits are experiencing is high fees attributed to poor customer service.
 Tune in this Sunday evening at 10:30 when Al speaks with Lomesh Shah of NonProfitEasy about this ongoing problem.

-Tune in to an encore of The Business Beat, as Steve Jones-D’Agostino, strategic partner of Susan Wagner PR + Best Rate of Climb, interviews Claire Donegan and John Dick of Halt MA Smart Meters.
-They talk about how and why smart meters pose financial and health risks.
-This interview aired originally on November 17, 2013.
+In an all-new episode of The Business Beat, Steve Jones-D’Agostino, strategic partner of Susan Wagner PR + Best Rate of Climb, interviews Tim Fallon (shown, right) and Peter Racicot (left) of Fallon Ambulance Service.
+They talk about what drives and motivates this third-generation family business.